As outlined in the Unit Standing Orders, in conjunction with the RNZAF Dress Standards:

 iii.
 When ordered by the Unit Commander.

-(2) Female Cadets may wear their hair in a single plait that extends below the collar when in working dress (as that dress is defined by the Unit Commander), PT kit, Field Dress, as long as it does not contradict the above.
+(2) Female Cadets may wear their hair in a single plait that extends below the collar when in PT kit or DPM Working Dress, as long as it does not contradict the above.

-(3) Female Cadets may wear their hair in a double french plait that extends below the collar when in Field Dress, only in the field.
+(3) Female Cadets may wear their hair in a double french plait that extends below the collar when in DPM, only in the field.